thewon4155/spartamarket_DRF/README.md

 # 1. Project abstract: (2024.04.29. ~ 2024.05.01.)

-a DRF that runs apps of Accounts, Product and list items for sale.
+a DRF that runs apps of Accounts, Products to host a website that provides item lists for sale.

-Basically an extension from the previous Sparatamarket.
+Basically an extension from the previous Sparta market.